adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 }
 ```

-Also, a Cucumber Context needs to be provided, we use the @SpringBootTest for that:
+Also, a Cucumber Context needs to be provided, we use the @SpringBootTest for that (src/test/java/de/adesso/thalheim/gtd/CucumberSpringBootDemoApplicationTest.java):
 ```
 @CucumberContextConfiguration
 @SpringBootTest(webEnvironment = WebEnvironment.RANDOM_PORT)